 A straight-ahead ‘thing-in-a-box’ story, the box in question being uncovered under a set of stairs by a college janitor after being overlooked for 148 years.
 After convincing one of the lecturers to assist him in opening the crate, a yet-like ball of teeth and hair begins to devour all who go near it.
 Eventually, dusty old Hal Holbrook learns of its existence and plots to use the beast to rid himself of his drunk and abusive wife (Barbeau).
 It all goes swimmingly, as you’d imagine.

-Beyond Savini’s fluffy, toothy creation (nicknamed ‘Fluffy’ onset), the highlights here are Holbrook and Barbeau, both no strangers to horror film.
-Beyond this, the segment is rather flat, once the creature has been revealed, there isn’t really anywhere to go with it, a last minute reveal perhaps a more suitable structure.
+Beyond Savini’s fluffy, toothy creation (nicknamed ‘Fluffy’ onset), the highlights here are Holbrook and Barbeau, both no strangers to horror films.
+Beyond this, the segment is rather flat, once the creature has been revealed, there isn’t really anywhere to go with it, a last-minute reveal perhaps a more suitable structure.

 They’re Creeping Up On You

-Surely, the best-loved of all the sequences, primarily due to E.G.Marshall’s superbly curmudgeonly turn as businessman, Upson Pratt, owner and resident of a luxury high-rise apartment block.
-Residing in his top floor penthouse, he overlooks the worthless, insect-like people below him, fastidiously cleaning his hospital-like space and becoming ever-more removed from the real world.
+Surely, the best-loved of all the sequences, primarily due to E.G.Marshall’s superbly curmudgeonly turn as a businessman, Upson Pratt, owner and resident of a luxury high-rise apartment block.
+Residing in his top-floor penthouse, he overlooks the worthless, insect-like people below him, fastidiously cleaning his hospital-like space and becoming ever-more removed from the real world.

 Comeuppance comes in the form of thousands of cockroaches, entering his domain through every available space, from telephone receivers to plugholes.